blaylockbk/HorelS3-Archive/README.md

 python becuase the datetime module is so much easier to use than shell scripting dates.)
 * Make file contents available online
+>Brian,
+>In order to make buckets web accessible (public) you need to you need to use s3cmd as rclone doesn’t >yet have the functionality to set this.
+I went ahead and made the HRRR bucket and all it’s contents public.  >If you need to make adjustments here are the commands:
+>
+>Make public:
+>        `s3cmd setacl s3://HRRR --acl-public —recursive`
+>
+>Make private:
+>        `s3cmd setacl s3://HRRR --acl-private —recursive`
+>
+>Give it a look.
+I noticed that my browser address line didn’t like the HRRR name prepended to the >front of the rados gateways name because of the caps, but was fine with it being appended thusly:
+>https://pando-rgw01.chpc.utah.edu/HRRR.
+You will also notice that as you web browse to that page that the >style is not right and it is displaying what looks like raw XML.
+I haven’t figured out how or if I can I can >adjust by http settings and make that look better.
+>
+>--
+>Sam Liston (sam.liston@utah.edu)

 * Come up with says to get data from the archive URL via curl comands.